-The spring Chamber Orchestra Concert will feature two Friends University faculty soloists at 7:30 p.m.
-March 14 in the Riney Fine Arts Center’s Sebits Auditorium.
+The Friends University Ballet Department presents the student choreography showcase at 7:30 p.m.
+May 10 in the Riney Fine Arts Center’s Sebits Auditorium.

 For more information about this event or other Fine Arts events, please contact the Fine Arts Box Office at 316-295-5677 or email@example.com.